 The Career Center, another service established at the incentive of Bilkent's founder early in the University's development, helps final-year students to acquire the skills necessary to apply successfully for a job.
 The Center arranges interviews between representatives of major corporations and students seeking employment.

 The faculty is comprised of an academic staff from around 40 different countries.
 Most of them were working in prominent universities in North America and Europe when they received offers from Bilkent University.
-According to ISI Citation Indexes, Bilkent continues to be first in Turkey in number of published papers per faculty member and ranks high internationally.
+According to ISI Citation Indexes, Bilkent ranks high in Turkey and internationally in number of published papers per faculty member.